 Cultural News & Events

-‘‘Imiloa Astronomy Center introduces a new live stargazing program in our planetarium, in partnership with the Onizuka Center for International Astronomy Visitor Information Station (VIS) on selected Friday Evenings at 7:30 to 8:30pm.
+Our live stargazing program in partnership with the Onizuka Center for International Astronomy Visitor Information Station (VIS) is on selected Friday evenings at 7:00 pm.

 Next 20 Years